 Assuming the presence of a quorum at the Annual Meeting, the affirmative vote of a plurality of the votes cast by holders of shares of Common Stock represented at the Annual Meeting and entitled to vote is required for the election of directors.
-The seven (7) nominees receiving the highest number of "FOR" votes will be elected.
+The five (5) nominees receiving the highest number of "FOR" votes will be elected.
 Abstentions will be counted as present for the purposes of determining a quorum but are not counted as votes cast.
-Broker non-votes, if any, will be counted as present for the purposes of determining a votes cast.
+Broker non-votes, if any, will be counted as present for the purposes of determining a quorum but are not counted as votes cast.